 Options in Psychology Site Supervisor

 Dr. Mark Hald, Ph.D. is a licensed psychologist and partner with Options In Psychology, LLC in Scottsbluff, Nebraska.
 He joined the practice in January of 1999.
 He obtained his Ph.D. at the University of Northern Colorado, in Greeley, CO.
-Her previously earned an Educational Specialist in School Psychology from the University of Nebraska–Kearney and a Master of Arts in Special Education in Emotional/Behavioral Disorders from the University of Nebraska– Kearney as well.
+He previously earned an Educational Specialist in School Psychology from the University of Nebraska–Kearney and a Master of Arts in Special Education in Emotional/Behavioral Disorders from the University of Nebraska– Kearney as well.
 Dr. Hald achieved his Bachelor of Arts in Social Science from Conception Seminary College in Conception, MO.
 Dr. Hald is also a Nationally Certified School Psychologist and a Registered Play Therapist – Supervisor.

 Dr. Hald currently provides psychological consultation to the Educational Service Unit #13 Head Start programs, the CAPStone Child Advocacy Center, The Nebraska Circle of Security programs, Scottsbluff Schools and Sixpence Programs, several other community agencies, and schools.
-He is active in the local infant-toddler mental health group and is the current President of the board of the Nebraska Association for Infant Mental Health.
+He is active in the local infant-toddler mental health group and is the past President of the board of the Nebraska Association for Infant Mental Health.
 Dr. Hald has been a faculty member with the Nebraska Court Improvement project Helping Babies from the Bench and the National Council of Juvenile and Family Court Judges Child Abuse and Neglect Institute.
 Dr. Hald’s professional interests include assessment and intervention from infants/toddlers to pre-adolescent children, adolescents, and families; neuropsychology; and interventions for behaviors disorders, early childhood maltreatment and trauma, attachment, learning disorders, and brain injuries, depression and anxiety, Autism Spectrum Disorders, Attention Deficit Disorders, and other childhood disorders.
 He is a registered Circle of Security ® parenting Facilitator and a COS-P Reflective Supervision Consultant.
 He is a trainer and consultant for the Nebraska Child Parent Psychotherapy Learning Collaborative.

 The intern matched with Options in Psychology will become a team member to this thriving practice.
 A typical week will include conducting assessments and providing counseling services to a variety of clients.
 Other opportunities include drug and alcohol evaluations and treatment, art and play therapy, and consultation services.
 Interns have the opportunity to work in close proximity to medical providers to address a wide range of emotional and behavioral issues among children, adolescents, adults, families, and couples.